ibizaman/blog/posts/2023-12-11-investigate-nextcloud-slowness-part-2.markdown

 3 milliseconds per call is not much, but it adds up.

-The [documentation](https://redis.io/docs/management/optimization/latency/) gives us a good hint, it could be Redis swapping to disk.
+The [documentation](https://redis.io/docs/management/optimization/latency/) gives us a good hint as to why Redis could be slow, it could be Redis swapping to disk.
 To check that, we can issue the following command:

 ```bash
 $ sudo -u nextcloud redis-cli -s /run/redis-nextcloud/redis.sock info | grep process_id